pfheatwole/thesis/source/canopy_geometry.rst

 ..
 Roadmap

-This chapter will proceed as follows:
+This chapter introduces a novel geometry definition that is both flexible and particularly intuitive for designing paraglider canopies.
+It will proceed as
+follows:

 * Discuss the geometry and some of the modeling considerations.